dmbarbour/glas/docs/GlasNamespaces.md

 ## Procedurally Generated Namespaces

 I propose to represent a glas namespace *procedurally*, i.e. a program iteratively writes definitions.
 The API is carefully restricted to simplify laziness, caching, and flexible evaluation order.
-To support metaprogramming of the namespace, the namespace procedure receives access to 'eval' within scope of the generated namespace.
-To support modularity, this namespace procedure may read stable data from an external environment.
+The namespace supports metaprogramming and modularity via 'ns.eval' and 'ns.read' respectively.

 Useful types: